shlomif/shlomif-tech-diary/A-plan-to-enable-Summer-Glau-to-interact-with-her-fans-online.md

 I wouldn’t worry about the NSA spying on you or Summer or whoever, because even if they can, they are practically a black hole of information.
 See my [NSA factoids page](http://www.shlomifish.org/humour/bits/facts/NSA/) and the [“#SummerNSA” hashtag](https://twitter.com/search?src=typd&q=%23SummerNSA) (originally short for “Summerschool at the NSA”) for some more insights, and as is well understood a person who is too paranoid about security is miserable, and a miserable person is insecure.

 5. Regarding handling online criticism which may be the hardest part for a person to do.
 We can learn a little from the story of [Tiffany Alvord](https://en.wikipedia.org/wiki/Tiffany_Alvord), a young (1992-born) YouTube singer and performer, and a very inspiring person, who, while being a complete extrovert on camera and on stage, testified that she is shy in real life and that she lacks the confidence to join a conversation.
-So she has an opposite problem from Summer’s.
+So she has a problem which Summer lacks.

 What is the solution?
 Take a deep breath and go for it.
 Expect to fail at first, or expect to fail sometimes always, but remember [Samuel Beckett’s words](https://en.wikiquote.org/wiki/Samuel_Beckett#Worstward_Ho_.281983.29) that “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.”